KeremTAN/Compiler-Lecture/README.md

 <a name="front"></a>

 ### <b> Front-End </b>
-&nbsp; You can think of the code in the source file(source files such as .c, .java, .js, etc.) as an ordinary text in a text document (like .txt file) at this stage. </br>
+&nbsp; You can think of the code in the source file(source files such as .c, .java, .cs, etc.) as an ordinary text in a text document (like .txt file) at this stage. </br>

 <a name="lexer"></a>